roshnicoder1/sumcommonelements/PROBLEM.md

 **Given two set of integer arrays calculate the sum of common elements**

-**This exercise contains a class named SumOfCommonElements with the following method:**
+**This exercise contains a class named SumOfCommonElements with the following methods :**

     getArraySize() : int
     -Should scan for array size